ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 1. Write a program which:
    1. Repeatedly:
       1. Randomly shows either a heart for 200 ms or a butterfly for 400 ms.
-      2. Then flashes 5 times either a skill or a ghost for 600 ms.
+      2. Then flashes 5 times either a skull or a ghost for 600 ms.

 #### 3. Present
 [[toc](#table-of-contents)]